 APPEARANCE: (Forth Batch, bottle No. 807 of 1000) Crystal clear.

-AROMA: Compared to the first batch this seems to have gotten smokier.
-It retains smoky bacon aromas reminiscent of Frazzles (bacon-flavoured corn based snacks) but now with more motes of smouldering oak fire in small room than out and bacon.
+AROMA: Compared to the first batch, this seems to have gotten smokier.
+It retains smoky bacon aromas reminiscent of Frazzles (bacon-flavored corn-based snacks) but now with more motes of smoldering oak fire in a small room than out and bacon.

 TASTE: Smoked streaky bacon palate with oaky dryness, but not overpoweringly smoky, served with freshly grated black pepper.